FFmpeg incantations

 Using FFmpeg magic to convert and process video and audio files on your computer.

-FFmpeg is a complete, cross-platform solution to record, convert and stream audio and video, and it’s used under the hood by large projects and software such as Youtube, VLC media player, Blender, and the Perserverance rover on Mars. (?!)
+, and it’s used under the hood by large projects and software such as Youtube, VLC media player, Blender, and the Perserverance rover on Mars. (?!)

-An incantation is a use of spells or verbal charms spoken or sung as a part of a ritual of magic; a written or recited formula of words designed to produce a particular effect.
+An incantation is a use of spells or verbal charms spoken or sung as a part of a ritual of magic; a written or recited formula of words designed to produce a particular effect

 Using magical spells and charms gathered from StackOverflow to (hopefully) produce the desired effect on my audio and video files is exactly how I use FFmpeg.